Last Updated: August 10, 2026

 Definitions

-Unit Avail.: The "Unit Availability" field indicates the maximum percentage or number of units a work resource is available for tasks during a specified period.
+Unit Avail.: The "Unit Availability" field indicates the maximum percentage or number of units a work resource is available for activities during a specified period.
 This field reflects the resource's capacity to work, as determined by their calendar and any changes recorded in the Resource Availability table within the Resource Information dialog box.

-Microsoft Project offers a range of leveling options, both automatic and manual, to cater to different project needs.
+The software offers a range of leveling options, both automatic and manual, to cater to different project needs.
 This flexibility ensures that project managers can make adjustments based on their own analysis and judgment, making them feel accommodated and catered to.

-The master project facilitates better coordination and oversight, providing a holistic view of all tasks, resources, and dependencies across the included subprojects.
+The master project facilitates better coordination and oversight, providing a holistic view of all activities, resources, and dependencies across the included subprojects.
 It is beneficial for managing large programs or portfolios where multiple projects must be tracked together for resource sharing, scheduling, and performance monitoring.
 Additionally, it simplifies reporting and helps identify potential conflicts or dependencies between projects that might need to be evident when managing each project separately.

 Master projects are essential for program managers who oversee multiple related projects and must ensure that resources are allocated efficiently and timelines are met without overlap or conflict.
 By using a master project, managers can streamline communication, improve coordination, and ensure that all aspects of the program are aligned with organizational goals and timelines.